You’ve made the exciting decision to remodel your home. Now what? Where do you start? Who do you hire to make your vision a reality?

 - Priority status during construction

 For homeowners desiring a high-end professional result on time and on budget, Design + Build is worth considering.
-Celebrating our 35th year of remodeling with our incredibly well-rounded team of professionals, Harrell Remodeling is known for designing and remodeling distinctive homes in Silicon Valley and the San Francisco Bay Area.
+Celebrating another year of remodeling with our incredibly well-rounded team of professionals, Harrell Remodeling is known for designing and remodeling distinctive homes in Silicon Valley and the San Francisco Bay Area since 1985.

 We invite you to learn more about the Design + Build experience by attending one of our free informational webinars.
 Or, if you’re ready to get started on updating your residence, contact us to schedule a Zoom (or other platform) design consultation with a Harrell Designer.